Does consciousness have a weight?

 A closing note

 For many of us who tend to hold ourselves, by our own standard too thin or too heavy, as we begin to bring attention into healing relative to the foods we are consuming, into the alkaline and acid forming nature of these foods and making changes that actualize the healing process – weight will surely begin to come off and/or on.
 It is important to not sprint out there into this too fast.
 It is the most important thing in the world to go out gradually.
 Giving yourself the time you need, giving the body and the body systems and system cells the time they need to make their alterations in a way that benefits the singular system as a whole.
 Critical observation during this process is the crest jewel.
 Processing what you observe along the way is what invokes actual change, sustainable change and allows you in conclusion to be of ever greater Service.
 For there are always those, not only ahead of where we are in our own unfolding but those on the wave behind us.
-Know that the slower and more gentle, more gradual the change in weight occurs, the more sustainable, less harmful, and less likely it is to be put back on.
+Know that the slower and more gentle, more gradual the change in weight occurs, the more sustainable, less harmful, and less likely it is to fall back on/off.

 Aim well, Explorers, go in there and get it just right.